 “Make America Uguuu~~~~ again!” the ad reads.
 The body pillow’s designer told me that he has sold 109 so far.

 After a few hours, nobody showed.
 I left.
 I didn’t bother to go to Trump’s Second Life mansion, from which Kotaku reporter Mike Fahey was banned last April.
 Fittingly, it is private.

-Clinton’s unofficial headquarters, on the other hand, was quite put-together.
-I decided to visit after checking out Sanders’.
+I decided to hear over to Clinton’s unofficial headquarters.
+It was remarkably put-together.
 Flowers bordered the small house.
 Links to information about her were posted prominently.
 Red, white and blue star-shaped balloons floated nearby some set-up chairs, facing a podium.
 It was all quite respectable.
 But, like Trump’s unofficial headquarters, nobody was there.